 The team's favorite hangout spots: Our in-office bar surrounded by ongoing Ping Pong, foosball, a putting green, and classic arcade game tournaments helps staff get to know each other both during and after work hours — along with maintaining a healthy dose of friendly competition.

-talent development director Kelsey Kline, photos by James John Jetel
+Answers from talent development director Kelsey Kline, photos by James John Jetel

 Location: 222 N LaSalle St.

 Design philosophy: We wanted to play up what already made One North a great place to work: the people.
 Collaboration amongst our people is, of course, key to our business.
 However, it’s also one of our employees’ favorite things about working at One North.
 Creating an open environment that encourages collaboration and open-flow communication was an important part of the design process.
 We also placed a large focus on functionality.
 That included putting Idea Paint on many of our walls, so you are never more than 5 feet away from a writable surface.
 This makes it easier for One Northerners to map out their ideas when the creativity or brainstorming session strikes.